Sim2Real for Soft Robotic Fish via Differentiable Simulation: Results

 \subsection{Learned Material Parameters}

 For the \emph{Nemo} tail actuator described in \Cref{tab:fish}, we perform a grid search of the loss landscape centered around the ground truth datasheet values for the silicone and acetal materials of the body and spine.
 We report that if the exact geometry of the actuator is reproduced with high fidelity in the simulation, we converge to values within the range of typical measured values for the material Young's moduli (see \Cref{fig:system_id}).
 Further, we see that there is a unique minimum value that is within the acceptable range of measured moduli for both parameters.
-Note that we assume a priori that the Poisson ratio for silicone is $\nu\rightarrow0.5$ or nearly incompressible, a standard assumption for silicone, and the acetal sheet Poisson ratio is $\nu=0.37$ as reported by the manufacturer.
-Typical values for the Young's modulus of Dragon Skin 10 range from \SI{0.1}{MPa} to \SI{0.25}{MPa} and the value for Dragon Skin 20 was measured to be in the range of \SI{1.1}{MPa}~\cite{marechal2020toward} and typical values for the Young's modulus of acetal sheets range from \SI{2.5}{GPa} to \SI{5}{GPa}.\footnote{\url{https://dielectricmfg.com/knowledge-base/acetal/}} In \Cref{fig:4_param_search}, we demonstrate that our method can be extended to higher dimensional parameter spaces such as a search over both Young's moduli and Poisson's ratios.
+Note that we assume a priori that the Poisson ratio for silicone is $\nu\approx0.5$ or \textit{nearly} incompressible, a standard assumption for silicone, and the acetal sheet Poisson ratio is $\nu=0.37$ as reported by the manufacturer.
+Typical values for the Young's modulus of Dragon Skin 10 range from \SI{0.1}{MPa} to \SI{0.25}{MPa} and the value for Dragon Skin 20 was measured to be in the range of \SI{1.1}{MPa}~\cite{marechal2020toward} and typical values for the Young's modulus of acetal sheets range from \SI{2.5}{GPa} to \SI{5}{GPa}.\footnote{\url{https://dielectricmfg.com/knowledge-base/acetal/}}

+In \Cref{fig:4_param_search}, we demonstrate that our method can be extended to higher dimensional parameter spaces such as a search over both Young's moduli and Poisson's ratios.
+Note that although we allow the Poisson ratio to vary in this identification experiment, the final value to which the body Poisson's ratio converges is still \textit{nearly} incompressible as expected for silicone.